Why shopping locally matters

 What you can do

-It isn’t about guilt or obligation.
-It’s about being mindful, and aware of the ripple effect of your choices.
+It isn’t about guilt.
+Nobody expects anybody to shop anywhere out of obligation.
+It’s simply about being mindful and aware of the ripple effect of your choices.
 Even small changes make a difference:

 It’s not about shopping local all the time, but it is about doing it when you can (and that's why we're here - to make it easier for you!)